1. What is included in the Kuranda Scenic Railway experience?

 - Not all Kuranda Scenic Railway seats have a window however all seats have access to view the scenery.

 2. Where does Kuranda Scenic Railway operate from?

 - Cairns Railway Station located centrally in the city of Cairns at Cairns Central Shopping Centre.
 The station is located on Bunda Street, if you are walking from Cairns city the station is accessible by Cairns Central Shopping Centre or Spence Street.

 - Freshwater Railway Station which is located 15 minutes from Cairns and includes a restaurant and gift shop.
 The station is located on Kamerunga Road, Freshwater.
 If you are travelling from the Northern Beaches or Port Douglas take the Freshwater exit off the Captain Cook Highway.

 - Kuranda Railway Station located on the banks of the Barron River is a 5-minute walk from the village of Kuranda.

 - Kuranda Scenic Railway operates daily (except Christmas Day 25 Dec)

-- An afternoon departure from Kuranda Railway Station at 3.30pm
+- Afternoon departures from Kuranda Railway Station at 2.00pm and 3.30pm

 - NOTE: Other closure days may occur due to climatic conditions or track maintenance demands.
 See our Service Updates page for notifications.